ndtands/NER_VLSP2021/README.md

 $ git clone https://github.com/ndtands/NER_VLSP2021.git
 ```

-**Step 2**: Dowload pretrain folder from huggingface or can use "xml-roberta-base" to dowload direct path from.
+**Step 2**: Download pretrain folder from huggingface or can use "xml-roberta-base" to dowload direct path from.

 **Step 3**: Setup virtual environment (ex: .env):
 ```